logicmoo/logicmoo_utils/README.md

 ## Not _obligated_ to maintain a git fork just to contribute

+( Please ask to be added to TeamSPoon and Contribute directly ! )

-Dislike having tons of forks that are several commits behind the main git repo?
+I really dislike having tons of forks that are several commits behind the main git repo.

-Be old school - Please ask to be added to TeamSPoon and Contribute directly !
+Rather just give you commit access (feel free to work from a branch)

 Still, we wont stop you from doing it the Fork+PullRequest method

 ## [BSD 2-Clause License](LICENSE.md)

-Copyright (c) 2017,
+Copyright (c) 1997 - 2018
 TeamSPoon and Douglas Miles <logicmoo@gmail.com>
-All rights reserved.

 ## Some TODOs